 State Trail Construction

 The next segment of the Historic Highway State Trail that will be reconnected is between Wyeth and Lindsey Creek.
-Construction started in spring 2017 and expected to be finished by fall 2018.
+Construction started in spring 2017 and expected to be finished in 2019.

 Maps and Brochures

 Historic Columbia River Highway and State Trail (2015)

 This map shows where to drive, bike, and hike along the Historic Columbia River Highway.
 This map shows the three "zones" of the Historic Highway that currently exist.
 Use the 2014 Bicycle Maps (below) for more detailed information.